mflowgen/mflowgen/docs/stdlib-openroad.rst

 .. code:: bash

-    % make 7  # See "make status", this corresponds to orfs-openroad-finish
+    % make 7  # See "make status", corresponds to orfs-openroad-finish node

-You can then find all of the results in the outputs directory of that node, specifically in the flow checkpoint tarball.
-For example, "7-orfs-openroad-finish/flow/results/nangate45/gcd/base/6_final.gds" has the final layout:
+You can find the results in the outputs directory of the node, specifically in the flow checkpoint tarball.
+For example, ``7-orfs-openroad-finish/flow/results/nangate45/gcd/base/6_final.gds`` has the final layout:

 .. image:: _static/images/stdlib/openroad-demo-layout.jpg
   :width: 400px

-Also, note that each node supports debug targets to drop you into the Docker container shell:
+Each node also supports debug targets to drop you into the Docker container shell:

 .. code::